RTEMS/rtems-docs/user/support/bugs.rst

   In any case, make sure the above are included in the body of your bug report as plain text, even if needlessly duplicated as part of an archive.

-* Please try to reproduce the bug on the current Git master.
-If it is not reproducible on the Git master, you should figure out if the bug was already fixed.
+* Please try to reproduce the bug on the current Git main branch.
+If it is not reproducible on main, you should figure out if the bug was already fixed.
 You can search the existing bugs once again, ask on the :r:list:`users`, or do a Git bisect to find a commit which fixed the bug.